kfwojton/react-redux-api-example/README.md

 List of launches from the api at https://api.spacexdata.com/v3/launches​  on the basis of React + Redux

+See the unfinished work-in-progress live app --> https://react-launches-app.herokuapp.com/
 ## Quick Start

 To run this app locally just clone, run `npm start` and navigate to `localhost:3000`